portableant/museologi.st/projects/odundo.md

   - Helen Ritchie
 status: active
 tags:
+  - audio
+  - digital
-  - Audio
+  - odundo
-  - Digital
+  - fitzwilliam
-  - Odundo
+  - cases
-  - Fitzwilliam
+  - labels
-  - Cases
+  - laravel
-  - Labels
+  - directus
-  - Laravel
+  - museums
-  - Directus
+  - last minute digital
 ---
 A very simple and again last minute Fitzwilliam Museum digital intervention.
 The Director requested the labels, text and audio for the exhibition to be put online a few days before opening.
 The problem was simple: